Cost Of Living On A Houseboat Year RoundGuides

 With the rising costs of apartments and houses, more people are switching to living on a houseboat.Making the switch from a traditional home to a houseboat does not have to be hard or a daunting task either.

 And the best part is you can live on a houseboat year round for a fraction of the cost you would spend with a traditional home.

-How much does it cost to live on a houseboat?
+So with that being said, how much does it cost to live on a houseboat?
 The average cost to live on a houseboat year round is $11,460 which works out at $955 per month on average.
 This price will vary from country to country and from city to city.

 These living costs include Moorings/Repair Bills/ Electricity/Heating/ etc. and the actual cost can vary dramatically from place to place.

 Whether you want to live on a houseboat in the UK,the USA, or anywhere in the world, we'll dive into some of the costs associated with the various options you have available.

 - Houseboat Cost To Buy (New & Used)